obiwanjacobi/zalt2/os.md

 - Focus on hover?
 Could be a setting that the user can turn on/off.

+> The RayLib graphics layout program can output .rlg files that contain control types and coordinates.
+Could be an easy way to design windows gui.

 ### Menu Bar

 There is one global top menu bar that displays the menu of the active application and starts at the left side of the screen.